thechosi/CAVE/README.md

 ### 1. Integrate our package

-Import our unity package into to your project
+Import our unity package into to your project.
+Just copy the content of the "Package" directory into your assets folder.

-_TODO: Add path to package_

 ### 2. Add NodeManager